t-karasova/grs-retail/tutorials/retail_api_v2_update_product_java.md

 ## Update product

 To update a product you should send an `UpdateProductRequest` call to the Retail API with the following required fields specified:
-- `product`—the product object to be updated or created (depending on the  `allow_missing` value, the product can be created if it's missing).
+- `product`—the product object to be updated or created (depending on the  `allowMissing` value, the product can be created if it's missing).
-- `allow_missing`—if the value is set to `true`, and the product is not found, a new product is created.
+- `allowMissing`—if the value is set to `true`, and the product is not found, a new product is created.

-1. Before you start, build the Maven project and go to the code samples directory - our starting point to runcode samples:
+1. Before you start, build the Maven project and go to the code samples directory - our starting point to run code samples:
    ```bash
    cd ~/java-retail | mvn clean install -DskipTests
    cd ~/java-retail/samples/snippets